martin-djakovic/dotfiles/README.md

 ![Lock screen screenshot](screenshots/i3-lockscreen.png)
 ## Installation
 To install this theme, paste the configs of the programs I use to the location of your configs on the system.
 For example, for the `i3/config` file, paste it into `~/.config/i3/`.

+**[!]
+For files that could be used to compromise system security, such as vpn.sh, grub config file and lightdm.conf - remember to change file ownership to root and remove write permissions**